acoppes/acoppes/site/_drafts/test-draft.markdown

 }
 ```

-To use that, when an enemy squad was instantiated, with the first member (the leader of the formation) the formation entity was instantiated too and both the leader and the formation we configured together.
+To use that, when an enemy squad was instantiated, a formation entity was instantiated with the first member (the leader of the formation) and both the leader and the formation we configured together.
 The formation had an identifier and then each time a new entity of the same squad was instantiated, we gather the formation from the world and configured together.

-One good thing about having it as an Entity is that it allowed us to make add Components to it in order to have more logic, and we even decided at some point that the formation and the squad could be the same entity.
+One good thing about having it as an Entity is that it allowed us to add Components to it in order to have more logic (or debug), and we even decided at some point that the formation and the squad were the same entity, and they were also the formation leader.
+When a formation was without units it was auto destroyed.

-My take here is that sometimes some lightweight or abstract concepts might need a separated entity, makes sense most of the time after you make the change and it opens tons of new possibilities.
+The learning here is that sometimes some lightweight, abstract or invisible (to the player) concepts might need to have a separated entity and from experience, it makes sense most of the time after you make the change and it opens new ECS possibilities.

 # New logic that needs to run in the middle of a system's logic